nlesc-sigs/data-sig/workshops/sqlite_udfs/README.md

 An example of an extension with several functions can be found in [funcs/nlesc_udfs.c](funcs/nlesc_udfs.c) to which an user can add more functions to SQLite.
 Functions in an extension are defined as follow:
 ```
-#Define the user's C function
+/*Define the user's C function*/

-#Define the C function to extend SQLite
+/*Define the C function to extend SQLite*/

-#Register the function
+/*Register the function*/

 ```